Resources for Families and Professionals

 S.E.E.
 (Signing Exact English) Center for the Advancement of Deaf Children

-Center provides information and referral for parents and educators of deafness-related topics and Signing Exact English (SEE).
-Provides evaluation of sign skills, workshops, and consulting services related to communication in general and SEE in particular.
+Center provides information and referral for parents and educators of deafness-related topics and Signing Exact English (SEE) and also provides evaluation of sign skills, workshops, and consulting services.